Who is Richard Allen – the man arrested over the 2017 Delphi murders?

 Police gave the description of the man as a white male aged between 16 and 40 years old, between 5’ 6” and 5’ 10” in height and weighing between 180 and 200 pounds.

-Multiple police sketches were circulated of a man matching the description of the man in the footage.
+Two police sketches – one in 2017 and one in 2019 – were circulated of a man matching the description of the man in the footage.

 Other names tied to the case